smakela13/tabletop-auction-house-react-edition/README.md

 * Display ordinary items for players to purchase
 * Introduce items that affect the narrative and move the party in new ways through their environment
+* Keep track of your players' items much easier

 As a gamer, you can:

 * See gear standards for your game
 * Grab cool items for your character
+* Purchase and track your items in a paper-free format

 Visit the Tabletop Auction House today for your roleplaying marketplace needs.

-Tabletop Auction House uses JavaScript, React.js, Node.js, Express.js, MongoDB, Mongoose ODM, GraphQL, JSON Web Tokens, Apollo, Faker.js, and Heroku with PWA functionality.
+Tabletop Auction House uses JavaScript, React.js, Node.js, Express.js, MongoDB, Mongoose ODM, GraphQL, JSON Web Tokens, Apollo GraphQL, Faker.js, CSS-in-JS, React-Bootstrap, and Heroku with installable PWA functionality.
 More technologies that we would like to add in the future include Cloudinary and RPG-Awesome.

 ## Table of Contents